 How to Increase Your Chances of Getting the Grant

-Immediately you get your pre-approved quote, submit it to the Business grants Portal (BGP).
+Immediately after you get your pre-approved quote, submit it to the Business Grants Portal (BGP).

 You also want to make sure you have prepared your financial statement and any other relevant document that proves you’re in good financial standing.